viivan/MCHCN/README.md

 ## Requirements
-To replicate the experiments in *MCHCN.pdf* and run the framework stably, install the following dependencies (version consistency ensures alignment with paper results):
+To replicate the experiments in *MCHCN paper* and run the framework stably, install the following dependencies (version consistency ensures alignment with paper results):
 ```
 gensim==4.1.2
 joblib==1.1.0